Submitting Complaints When You Can't Hear Well

 Audiologists and hearing instrument specialists

-If your telecoil in your hearing aid or cochlear implant is not working, it is likely you will get it resolved with your audiologist or hearing instrument specialist.
+If your telecoil in your hearing aid or cochlear implant is not working, it is likely that you can resolve the issue with your audiologist or hearing instrument specialist.
+They can answer your questions or educate you in using assistive listening systems.

 On-site facility staff for their assistive listening system